amargiela/workshoplabproject/README.md

 without: 5
 stop: 3
 words: 2
+Sentiment score: 4

+Article with the richest vocabulary:
+Processed text: another example text ...
+Word count: 130
+Sentence count: 8
+Vocabulary richness: 0.75
 ```

 ## How It Works

-1. **Loading Stop Words**:
+1. **Loading Stop Words and Sentiment Lexicon**:
-   - The constructor `ArticleProcessor(String stopWordsFilePath)` reads the stop words from the specified file and stores them in a `List<String>` called `stopWords`.
+   - The constructor `ArticleProcessor(String stopWordsFilePath, String sentimentLexiconFilePath)` reads the stop words and sentiment words from specified files and stores them in a `List<String>` and `Map<String, Integer>`.

 2. **Processing the Article**:
-   - The method `preprocessFile(String filePath)` reads the article file line by line.
+   - The method `analyzeArticle(String filePath)` reads the article file line by line.
-   - Converts all text to lowercase and splits it into words.
-   - Removes punctuation and filters out stop words.
+   - Converts all text to lowercase, splits it into words, removes punctuation, and filters out stop words.
-   - Counts words and sentences.
+   - Counts words, sentences, and calculates word frequencies, sentiment score, and vocabulary richness.

-   - Calculates word frequencies and sorts them in descending order using bubble sort.
+3. **Comparing Articles**:
+   - The method `compareArticles(String[] filePaths)` processes multiple articles, compares vocabulary richness, identifies the most repeated words, and calculates sentiment scores for each article.

-3. **Output**:
+4. **Output**:
-   - Prints the processed text without stop words and punctuation.
-   - Displays the total word count and sentence count.
-   - Lists the word frequencies in sorted order.
+   - Prints the processed text, word count, sentence count, vocabulary richness, word frequencies, and sentiment score for each article.
+Highlights the article with the highest vocabulary richness.

 ## Notes

 - **File Paths**: Ensure the file paths provided in the `main` method are correct and accessible by the program.
-- **Text Processing**: The program uses basic string manipulation; complex text structures may require additional parsing logic.
-- **Performance**: The bubble sort algorithm is used for simplicity.
-For larger datasets, consider using more efficient sorting methods.
+- **Sorting**: A simple sorting method is used for word frequencies; for large datasets, consider more efficient sorting algorithms.
+- **Analysis Method**: Vocabulary richness is calculated as the unique-to-total word ratio, and sentiment score sums values from the sentiment lexicon.

 ## Dependencies